itsbapic/NFT-Indexer/README.md

 ## Set Up

+1. Rename the `.envexample` file to `.env` and insert your Alchemy API Key.
+[Get one here if you don't have one!](http://alchemy.com)
-1. Install dependencies by running `npm install`
+2. Install dependencies by running `npm install`
-2. Start application by running `npm run dev`
+3. Start application by running `npm run dev`

 ## Challenge